Writers Write is a resource for writers. Use these lists to help you select the positive and negative character traits you need for your characters.

 - An unreliable character might lose a job and the course of the story will change.

 - A romantic might start an affair and cause complications in their relationships.
+This could be the inciting moment for a story.

 Have fun, and happy writing.